dnglokpor/IsekaiBot/README.md

 **python -u IsekaiBot.py**

+A video showing what it looks like when ran is provided in the repository (**TestRun.mp4**.

 This code is totally open source so feel free to modify the cloned repository as much as you want. :) dnglokpor